oxcamne/oxcam/docs/install.md

 # these processes as scheduled tasks.
 Set True if your
 # environment supports threads.

-# access levels for group administrators do not change
+# access levels for group administrators DO NOT CHANGE, used in @checkaccess(None|any)
 ACCESS_LEVELS = ['read', 'write', 'accounting', 'admin']

 from dataclasses import dataclass